sweetnight07/OptiMed/README.md

 - parsing error: you can add handle_parsing_errors=True which allows the agent to handle any parsing issues

 - the jupyter notebook test might not be updated due to failed cache, consider restarting the kernel

 - tool does not support sync invocation : ensure that each tool returns a callable function rather than a None or String for synced invocation

--
+- invalid reducer signature for StateGraph: ensure that the State is in the appropiate type

+- self.report is not actually the report dict type itself, but an instance so make sure to re initialized when passed in

+- user_input: the master agent had access to the user_input tool but in this case it is too complicated

 #### Resources